Non-Abelian Chiral 2-Form and M5-Branes: Introduction

-Some believed that a Lagrangian formulation for self-dual gauge theories was impossible, mainly because the self-duality condition imposes first order differential equations on the gauge potentials, while an ordinary kinetic term in a standard Lagrangian (take 2-form potentials in 6D as an example) \bea L\sim H_{\m\n\lam}H^{\m\n\lam}\sim \del_{[\mu} B_{\nu\lam]}\del^{\mu}B^{\nu\lam} \eea (where $\m,\n= 0,1,2,3,4,5$) always leads to a 2nd order differential equation.
+Some believed that a Lagrangian formulation for self-dual gauge theories was impossible, mainly because the self-duality condition imposes first order differential equations on the gauge potentials, while an ordinary kinetic term in a standard Lagrangian (take 2-form potentials in 6D as an example) \bea L\sim H_{\m\n\lam}H^{\m\n\lam}\sim \del_{[\mu} B_{\nu\lam]}\del^{\mu}B^{\nu\lam} \ , \eea (where $H_{\m\n\lam}$ is the field strength of 2-form potentials and $\m,\n= 0,1,2,3,4,5$) always leads to a 2nd order differential equation.
 It turns out that the trick is to avoid using some of components of the gauge potentials, for example, components $B_{i5}$ (where $i,j = 0,1,2,3,4$) will enter the action only up to surface terms.
 So even though we get 2nd order differential equations from varying the action, the self-duality condition appears after integrating once the equations of motion.
-This trick was later generalized in \cite{Chen:2010jgb} so that for a given spacetime dimension $D$, one can write down a Lagrangian for self-dual gauge fields for arbitrary divisions of $D$ into two positive integers $D'$ and $D''$ :\bea D' + D'' = D \eea We call it as the $(D' + D'')$-formulation of self-dual gauge theories.\footnote{ Some new non-covariant Lagrangians based on further decompositions of spacetime: $D=D_1+D_2+D_3$ are given in \cite{WHH} } Hence the Lagrangian for a self-daul gauge field theory was first constructed without manifest Lorentz symmetry.
-Lorentz-covariant versions are possible only when introducing auxiliary fields \cite{PST,oldM5}. \\
+This trick was later generalized in \cite{Chen:2010jgb} so that for a given spacetime dimension $D$, one can write down a Lagrangian for self-dual gauge fields for arbitrary divisions of $D$ into two positive integers $D'$ and $D''$ \bea D' + D'' = D \ .\eea We call it as the $(D' + D'')$-formulation of self-dual gauge theories.
+(Some non-covariant Lagrangians based on decompositions of spacetime $D=D_1+D_2+D_3$ are later considered in \cite{WHH}.)
+Hence the Lagrangian for a self-daul gauge field theory was first constructed $without$ the manifest Lorentz symmetry.
+Lorentz-covariant formulations are possible only when one introduces auxiliary fields \cite{PST,oldM5}. \\

-The gauge symmetry for a single M5-brane in the trivial background is Abelian.
-The first non-Abelian gauge theory for self-dual 2-form potentials was found when considering an M5-brane in a large $C$-field background.
-We call it as $NP$ M5-brane theory, where ''$NP$'' stands for ''Nambu-Poisson''.
-A Nambu-Poisson structure is used to define the non-Abelian gauge symmetry for the 2-form potential on a M5-brane.
-The physical origin of this Nambu-Structure is the coupling of open membranes to the $C$-field background \cite{ToyModel}.
-The NP M5-brane theory was first derived from the BLG model \cite{BLG}.
-Its gauge field content was further explored in \cite{Pasti,Furuuchi}.
-For a brief review about this topic, see \cite{HoM5}. \\